 - Dynamic citations in MLA, Chicago, APA, and Harvard formats, with EasyBib export functionality

 - Read Aloud tool

-- Ability for users to set preferences for default language, and citation format
+- Ability for users to set preferences for default language, citation format, and number of search results

 - Persistent record links

 - Searchable Support Center with valuable help materials, how-to tips, tutorials, and live help chat

 - Google Translate for 100+ languages.

 “…very accessible, user-friendly, comprehensive…Highly recommended.”